 4. Compare ski stations

 There are a lot of ski stations in Switzerland.
 There are some famous ones like Zermatt, Gstaad or Glacier 3000.
-But there are also many nice stations that are not that famous.
+But many beautiful stations are not that famous.
 There are some stations where you would probably not like to spend several days.
-But I think that most stations are actually worth spending one day there.
-Even small stations are quite nice for a day or a half day.
+But I think that most stations are worth spending one day there.
+Even small stations are quite lovely for a day or a half-day.